rkelly310/Characterization-Demo/README.md

 -You must not change the public API of the class.

 The given code calculates the discount for a purchase in our online shop.
 The main logic is in Discount.
 We also know that we **cannot modify MarketingCampaign class** because it is used by other teams as well.
 Take a look at the **Discount.cs** code below.
-How can this be tested?
+How can we test all paths in the core logic?

 ```csharp
 namespace CharacterizationCode